 Overhead Inspection – With a healthy body weight, a dog will have a shape similar to that of an hourglass figure, and your ought to be able to see it by standing just in front of its face and looking down.
 Ideally you will be able to see its waist tucked behind its ribs.
 If you can see the outline of your dog's individual ribs and its waist is noticeably more narrow than its ribcage, then your pet is underweight; however, if its waist is in line with the ribs or bulges out past them then it is overweight.

 You should adjust your dog's lifestyle accordingly depending on whether you find that it is overweight or underweight .
 If your pet is underweight then it is possible that you're over-exercising it without providing it with a suitably increased calorie intake.
 Working dog food would be ideal in this instance, as they are designed to provide dogs with an ample supply of energy and also contain an assortment of vitamins and minerals that will allow them to get back to a healthy weight whilst also improving their physical output.

 If on the other hand your dog is overweight, you should proceed by intensifying its daily exercise regime and changing its diet to one that mainly consists of light dog food.
 Considering that in 2014 vets reported that almost a half of dogs in the UK are overweight, now is the time for dog owners to actively tackle canine obesity.
-For recommendations on which light dog food would be best for your pet, please feel free to contact the us at Pet Express via social media, email or over the phone.
+If you find that your dog tends to get tummy upsets from certain foods, try them with grain free dog food, which will aid digestion and help to reduce bloating.
+For recommendations on which light dog food would be best for your pet, please feel free to contact the us at Pet Express via email or over the phone.